jarzeckil/mtab-app/README.md

 ## 🚀 Key Features

+### 🐳 Containerization & Infrastructure (Docker First)
+* **Fully Containerized Ecosystem:** The entire application stack (API + PostgreSQL Database) is orchestrated via **Docker Compose**.
+* **One-Command Setup:** Eliminates "works on my machine" issues.
+A single `docker-compose up` command builds the Java application (using multi-stage Docker builds) and provisions the database, making the project strictly **production-ready**.
+* **Isolated Environment:** The application runs in a lightweight, consistent Linux-based container environment, independent of the host OS configuration.

-### Core Business Logic
+### ⚙️ Core Business Logic
 * **Transactional Order Processing:** Implements atomic operations using `@Transactional` to ensure that orders and their line items are persisted together or rolled back entirely in case of failure.
 * **Historical Price Freezing:** Solves the classic e-commerce problem of changing catalog prices.
 The system snapshots the price of an item at the moment of purchase, preserving the order history integrity.
 * **Advanced ORM:** Utilizes Hibernate/JPA for complex entity mapping, including `OneToMany` and bidirectional relationships.

-### Quality Assurance & Security
+### 🛡️ Quality Assurance & Security
-* **Robust Input Validation:** Utilizes `Jakarta Validation` (Hibernate Validator) to ensure data integrity at the controller entry point.
-Protects the API from invalid IDs, negative quantities, or malformed requests before they reach business logic.
+* **Robust Input Validation:** Utilizes `Jakarta Validation` to protect the API from invalid IDs, negative quantities, or malformed requests before they reach business logic.
-* **Centralized Exception Handling:** Implements `@RestControllerAdvice` to transform uncaught exceptions and validation errors into standardized, user-friendly JSON error responses (avoiding raw stack traces in responses).
+* **Centralized Exception Handling:** Implements `@RestControllerAdvice` to transform uncaught exceptions into standardized, user-friendly JSON error responses.
-* **Unit Testing:** Business logic is verified using **JUnit 5** and **Mockito**, ensuring service methods handle edge cases (like missing customers or products) correctly in isolation.

-### DevOps & Infrastructure
-* **Containerized Environment:** Fully dockerized database setup.
-The `docker-compose.yaml` configuration ensures a consistent development environment identical to production, eliminating "works on my machine" issues.
-* **CI/CD Pipeline:** Integrated **GitHub Actions** workflow that automatically compiles the code and runs the test suite on every push to the main branch, ensuring code quality and build stability.
+* **Automated CI Pipeline:** Integrated **GitHub Actions** workflow that automatically builds the Docker image and runs unit tests on every push, ensuring code quality and build stability.
-* **Automated Documentation:** Integrated **Swagger/OpenAPI** for real-time API exploration.
+* **Interactive Documentation:** Integrated **Swagger/OpenAPI** (accessible via the containerized app) for real-time API exploration and testing.

 ## 🛠️ Tech Stack